ospocommunity/website/README.md

 weight = -110
 ```

-The most page links of the menu are generated from the markdown files (For example `content/cfp.md`)
-of content directory.
+The most page links of the menu are generated from the markdown files of content directory.
 For a page, it's enough to add a menu entry to the markdown (For example `content/cfp.md`):

 ```